sblumentritt/cxx_build_container/README.md

   `developer` user.
 - Source code should be mounted at `/home/developer/src` which is also the default workdir.
-- When using [podman][] to run the containers add `--userns=keep-id` which also the read and write in the mounted volume.
+- When using [podman][] to run the containers add `--userns=keep-id` which allows read and write operations in the mounted volume.

 ## TODO